Do I qualify for this program?

 What if my project scope changes between the Pre-Approval Application and Payment Application?

 The program is designed to accommodate changes in the project’s scope.
-If your project scope changes more than 10 percent, notification to Idaho Power is required.
+If your project scope changes more than 10 percent, notification to Idaho Power is needed.
 Resubmittal of the pre-approval application to reflect the change of scope may also be required.
 Upon notification of a change in scope, we will review the scope change and you will be notified about the results (e.g., ok to proceed, need to submit new application, etc.).

 What means of disposal are required for old lamps and ballasts being removed from our facility as part of this process?